rwaples/popgen2017-pink_salmon/README.md

 ### 1_clean_data
 1. Why exclude loci not placed on a chromosome?

-2. Why is it import to consider Hardy-Weinberg equalibrium, and the genotyping rate of each locus?
+2. Why is it import to consider Hardy-Weinberg equalibrium and the genotyping rate of each locus?

-3. What are the sample sizes and number of loci used in each analysis?
+3. What are the sample sizes and number of loci used in the analysis of each population, why do they differ?

 ### 2_do_PCA &  3_plot_PCA
-1. Why is it useful to explore your data before and after filtering steps?
+1. Why is it useful to explore/visualize your data before and after filtering steps?
 2. What does each dot represent?
 What is summarize by the PCA projection?
 3. Describe the differences between the two PCAs (before and after filtering).
-How are they different?
-How are they similar?
+    * How are they different?
+    * How are they similar?
-4. What is a biological interpretation of the Puget_EVEN individual that clusters close to the the Koppen_EVEN individuals?
+4. Why do you think there is a Puget_EVEN individual that is projected near the the Koppen_EVEN individuals?
+    * Give a possible biological explanation?
+    * Give a possible laboratory explanation?

 ### 4_calculate_r2
 1. What does the r2 statistic measure?
 How is r2 related to LD?